buildingSMART/bSDD/Documentation/bSDD-ISO_mapping.md

 # Mapping of the attributes between bSDD and ISO standards

-**⚠️ THIS PAGE IS A WORK IN PROGRESS, AND SHOULD NOT BE USED FOR REFERENCE**
+**⚠️ THIS PAGE IS A WORK IN PROGRESS AND SHOULD NOT BE USED FOR REFERENCE ⚠️**

 The bSDD is based on ISO12006-3 and ISO23386 standards, which define data dictionaries.
 For ease of integration with openBIM workflows, the bSDD is stripped down to the essential aspects: defining interrelated terms and properties describing the built environment.
 The bSDD constraints include the imposed units list, languages list, and types of relations between concepts (ISO leaves freedom of definition to users, hindering interpretation by software).
 The inheritance structure of ISO12006-3 (Root→Object→Concept→Subject/Property) is simplified in bSDD to one level: Class and Property.